KJWhitehead/space-for-good/TESTING.md

 | repeat for any other tested browsers | x | x | x | x | x |

 ## Lighthouse Audit

-🛑🛑🛑🛑Why do I get different values each time I test?

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.